DPCEKY/minging/YOLOv3/README.md

 # YOLOv3

-YOLO (You Only Look Once) is a network architecture based on a single CNN predicting bounding boxesand class probabilities within one evaluation step.
+YOLO (You Only Look Once) is a network architecture based on a single CNN predicting bounding boxes and class probabilities within one evaluation step.

 ## Getting Started